selwynpolit/d9book/book/nodes-and-fields.md

 $entity->field_name_multi = [$another_entity1, $another_entity2, $another_entity3]
 ```

-Also if you just want to update a specific one, specify the delta like
+Also, if you just want to update a specific one, specify the delta like
 this

 ```php